BEMYDRE4M/Westside-Roleplay/README.md

 # Westside Roleplay

 This gamemode was worked on in 2014 and 2015.
-It was my first attempts at scripting..
+It was my first attempt at scripting.
 This gamemode is not self-made.
 It is based on an existing gamemode (Vio-Extended) which I modified and expanded.

 https://multitheftauto.com